Brandon Wilson (footballer, born 1997): International career

 In September 2015, Wilson was named in the Australian under-20 side to travel to Laos for 2016 AFC U-19 Championship qualification.
 He made his debut for the side in a win over Laos.
-He is also eligible to represent Botswana at senior level.
+He is also eligible to represent Botswana and England at senior level.

-In November 2019 he was one of four players suspended by the Australia U23 due to "unprofessional conduct".
+In November 2019, he was one of four players suspended by the Australia U23 due to "unprofessional conduct".

+In November 2023, he received a call up for Botswana national team but has not yet been able to play due to issues gaining Botswana citizenship and receiving a Botswana passport as an Australian citizen, with Botswana currently not allowing dual citizenship.
+Despite this, Wilson has participated in training camps with the squad.